ernanicavila/ernanicavila/README.md

 # About Me

-Hi, my name is Ernani Ávila!

-  Pleno Frontend Developer | Mid Level Frontend

-Started to work as a Front end Developer in 2018, using technologies as HTML, CSS and Javascript.
-I dived deep into React making it my base Framework to work with, using NextJs and ReactJs.
+I'm a Front End Developer with experience dating back to 2018.
+My expertise lies in technologies such as HTML, CSS, and JavaScript, and I have a deep understanding of React, with Next.js and React.js as my preferred frameworks.

-I already worked as a freelancer using Wordpress, created insitutional aplications using NextJs with ChakraUI, worked in a RH Tech with NextJs, ReactJs, ChakraUI, React Query, Axios etc...
+As a freelancer, I have successfully worked on projects using WordPress and created institutional applications using Next.js with Chakra UI.
+I have also been involved in RH Tech projects, utilizing technologies like Next.js, React.js, Chakra UI, React Query, Axios, and more.

-With my interaction skills, I managed to lead a team in moments that was needed.

-I decided to study on Trybe to perfect some skills that I was lacking in order to growth my curriculum, knowledge is power, right?
+With strong interpersonal skills, I have been able to lead teams when required.
+I believe in continuous learning and have recently pursued additional studies at Trybe to enhance my skill set and further strengthen my resume, as knowledge is power, right?

-My current focus is Backend in order to become a Fullstack.

-If you're looking for a professional with the qualifications above, send me a message, if i'm not compatible, I can point someone that I trust.
+Currently, my focus is on Backend development, as I strive to become a Fullstack Developer.
+If you are seeking a professional with the qualifications mentioned above, feel free to send me a message.
+If I am not the right fit for your requirements, I would be happy to recommend someone from my trusted network.
+Let's connect and explore potential opportunities!
  <br /> <br />

 # Social Media